FarmBot-Docs/farmbot-genesis/v1.2/Extras/bom/plastic-parts.md

 ---
 title: "Plastic Parts"
 slug: "plastic-parts"
-excerpt: "Tech specs, prices, and quantities for the plastic parts in FarmBot Genesis"
+description: "Tech specs, prices, and quantities for the plastic parts in FarmBot Genesis"
 ---

 * toc